 This is already commonplace.
 Surgeries already take place with robots.
 They have for many years.
 Laparoscopy is one example of early robotics.
-Even more recently power morcellators have been in the news for the legal problems associated with them.
-Apparently, the claim is that the morcellator “chews up tumors and some of those pieces of the tumors do not get picked up and end up allowing the cancer that was being removed to actually spread further.
+Even more recently, power morcellators have been in the news for the legal problems associated with them.
+The claim is that the morcellator “chews up tumors, and some of those pieces of the tumors do not get picked up and end up allowing cancer that was being removed actually to spread further.

-Basically, this is some of a fascinating robotics work being done.
+This is some of a fascinating robotics work being done.
 Imagine being able to put on a suit and apply some level of force on places inside that suit and have the suit perform a function for you.
-It’s like a watered down version of an ironman suit.
+It’s like a watered-down version of an ironman suit.
 This can work wonders for people with neurological disorders like cerebral palsy or stroke or spinal cord injury.